-Assets that have an indefinite useful life and are not subject to depreciation or amortisation are tested annually for impairment and are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash generating units).
 Assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at each reporting date.